msteudtn/Mat-O-Wahl/readme.md

 mathias . steudtner (a) gmx . net

-# Mat-O-Wahl (*) - A simple to handle, free "Voting-Machine" / "Electoral Compass" clone for everybody
+# Mat-O-Wahl (*) - A simple to handle, free "Voting Advice Application" / "Electoral Compass" clone for everybody

 ## LIVE-DEMO